 Abingdon School’s pastoral care revolves around the House system.
 Boys are all members of a house under the care of a housemaster.
-Each boy also belongs to a tutor group, within each house, and meets daily with his tutor, who is the principal liaison between a boy, teachers, School and home.
-In addition, each year-group meets once a week in Chapel to share in an inter-denominational act of worship.
+Each boy also belongs to a tutor group, within each house, and meets daily with his tutor, who is the principal liaison between a boy, teachers, school and home.

 “There is a caring atmosphere throughout the school.” - ISI Inspection

-At Abingdon we recognise that pupils can have worries, problems and difficulties from time to time.
-Being a teenager has always been complicated, but if anything, there is now even more pressure on teenagers academically, socially and digitally.
+At Abingdon we recognise that sometimes pupils can have worries, problems and difficulties.
+Being a teenager has always been complicated, but now there is even more pressure on teenagers academically, socially and digitally.

 The School’s pastoral system supports boys through their time at Abingdon and key pastoral figures can usually deal with most matters of concern.
-Advice can be sought from Housemasters, Tutors, the School Chaplain, School nurse, Deputy Head (Pastoral) or the Head.
+Advice can be sought from Housemasters, Tutors, the School Chaplain, the school nurses, Deputy Head (Pastoral) or the Head.
 However, there may occasionally be circumstances when it might be preferable to talk to someone who is a specialist in counselling.
 Phoenix Counselling Cooperative is a group of four professional counsellors who provide Abingdon with a school counselling service.
 They are very experienced in their field and boys will find it very easy to talk to them.
-They meets in Whitefields.
-They are at the school on Monday, Tuesday, Wednesday and Thursday and can be contacted on email@example.com.
+They meet in Whitefields.
+They can be contacted on email@example.com.

 Outside agencies can also be contacted such as:

 - PCAMHS (Primary Child and Adolescent Mental Health Services) 01235 547170